svef/www/.github/CONTRIBUTING.md

 # Contributing guidelines

-This is a [lerna]() monorepo, which means it's a single repository that contains multiple projects using `lerna` management tool.
-If you plan on
+This is a monorepo, which means it's a single repository that contains multiple projects using `yarn workspaces`.

 Make sure to check out our [Code of Conduct]() if you plan on participating in any way.

 **Note: All changes committed to master will automatically publish packages to npm, and deploy websites to production.** Committing directly to master is therefor forbidden (and restricted by GitHub).
 All contributions to this repository must be made through pull requests that must be reviewed.
 Please try to follow the [branching strategy]() when creating new features.

 All instructions assume using `yarn`, since the setup is configured around that.
-Make sure to use the latest version of `yarn` since our setup relies on some of the more recent features, like workspaces.
+Make sure to use the latest version of `yarn` (v1+) since our setup relies on some of the more recent features, like workspaces.

+If you're using [Visual Studio Code](), we recommend installing the extension for prettier, since we use that to format our scripts.
+If you do this, your editor will automatically format your files as soon as you save them.
+Either way, we have a `precommit` hook configured that also runs prettier in case you haven't.

 ## How should I help?

 Check out our [Issue tracker]() and find an issue that has not been assigned yet.
 Make sure to consider priority labels and milestones.

+You can help in all sorts of ways, for example by developing components (creating new or fixing bugs in existing), improving UX and accessability, or working on content.

+**Note:** The actual content is stored in a CMS, so if you'd like to contribute content, create an issue in our [Issue tracker]() and suggest your changes.
+If you'd like to become a more involved contributor, feel free to contact someone in [@svef/web](), and we might be able to give you some access to our CMS.

 ## Getting started